 Playing with Other Birds

-Parrots are social animals, so a bird may be more inclined to exercise with a second parrot.
+Parrots are social animals, so they may be more inclined to exercise with a second parrot.

 Toys

-Parrots have a destructive side, especially larger species.
-They burn calories when biting and clawing easy-to-tear items.
-Ensure they have something challenging to destroy, like cardboard (no ink or staples).
+Parrots have a destructive side.
+They burn calories by biting and chewing easy-to-tear items.
+Ensure they have something to destroy, like cardboard.

-If the parrot isn’t paying attention to its toys, get new ones just in case it’s bored of playing with the same things.
-Parrots can play with old baby toys if there are any in the attic.
+If the parrot isn’t paying attention to its toys, get new ones in case it’s bored of playing with the same things.
+Parrots can play with old baby toys if you have some in the attic.